Water Risk Assessment

 Coverage Across The UK | Landlord Services | Meet CQC & HSE Compliance

 The water-borne legionella bacterium is found in natural environments including ponds, rivers and lakes.
 However, if conditions are ‘right’, legionella can also establish itself in the mains water supply, where it can be distributed in the form of airborne droplets (aerosols), putting people at risk.
 The danger to humans is that if the legionella bacteria is inhaled, it can develop into the potentially fatal Legionnaires’ disease.

-Risks from the legionella bacteria therefore need to be closely managed, and if you are in control of premises, you must be aware of the risks that it poses.
-There are a number of conditions that allow for growth of the bacteria, including:
+Risks from the legionella bacteria, therefore, need to be closely managed, and if you are in control of premises, you must be aware of the risks that it poses.
+There are a number of conditions that allow for the growth of the bacteria, including: